 That leaves about one vehicle length between you and the vehicle in front of you.

-And that is an absolute for a road test, that you have to have that space between you and other vehicles.
+And that is an absolute for a driver's test, that you have to have that space between you and other vehicles.

 Stopping at Intersections